Wernsdorf (Bavaria)

 Wernsdorf is a small village located in Bavaria, Germany.
-It is in Oberfranken (Upper Franconia), in the Bamberg district.
+It is in Upper Franconia, in the Bamberg district.
 Wernsdorf is a constituent community of Strullendorf and is located on the state roads 2188 and 2210, adjoining the neighbouring village of Amlingstadt.
 The population was recorded as 444 in 2009.

 There is a castle in the town, named the Schloss Wernsdorf.